Kampot mountain

 How to Get to Kampot

 From Phnom Penh – Buses leave the city twice daily, at around 7.30 am and 1.15 pm.
 Some buses go via Kep, and this journey takes around five hours.
-Others go direct to Kampot, taking around three and a half hours.
+Others go directly to Kampot, taking around three and a half hours.

 Where To Go Next